This article was originally published in the May 2019 issue of U.S. Tech and can also be found online at US-Tech.com.

 With the introduction of the Internet of Things (IoT), advanced analytics and machine learning are changing the landscape of industrial machine interaction.
 The data captured is only valuable if it is able to be shared.
 A common language is needed.

 Speaking the Same Language

-Since it is an industry-standard, there will be no proprietary format and/or encryption as everyone would share it in the public domain.
+Since it is an industry standard, there will be no proprietary format and/or encryption as everyone would share it in the public domain.
 An NDA is no longer required.
 If machines are CFX-compatible, then they can communicate with each other.
 Information can be shared.
 Manufacturing will no longer be required to run different applications to collect data.
-All data can be stored on a central database.
+All data can be stored in a central database.

 When it was Metcal’s turn to present, we showed how the new Connection Validation hand soldering system can communicate with the IPC-CFXserver on the status of the simple soldering iron, and at the same time provide information on the quality of the solder joint as well as the output of the operator.
 This simple solder joint demonstration was considered revolutionary by the participants and the creators of the CFX standard.
 Not one of the industry experts had ever considered the possibility of monitoring the hand soldering process.

 Questionable solder joints remain a constant source of printed circuit board failure.
 Typically, the reliability of the connection relies on visual inspection, operator influence, and skill.
 Each factor involved with the formation of a solder joint is an element of risk and can affect either throughput or reliability.
 Mitigating the risk in hand soldering requires the identification of these factors — and with the CV system — a means to control them.